athomasq/athomasq.github.io/categories/memos/metrics.md

 *[SaaS Metrics That Matter](https://sacks.substack.com/p/the-saas-metrics-that-matter) by David Sacks*
 The third in a series from David Sacks; a great set of definitions for modern SaaS metrics.

-*Updated Periodic Tables from Insight Partners*
+*Updated Benchmarks from Insight Partners*
-Sales, Marketing, Operations.  (h/t Peter McNamee for the latest links)
+[Sales Periodic Table](https://www.insightpartners.com/ideas/saas-sales-periodic-table/) and [Sales KPI Report](https://www2.insightpartners.com/l/321391/2023-05-26/9185b9/321391/1685120105e58IAcZE/2023_Sales_KPI_Report_vFF_Public.pdf) -- unfortunately it doesn't look like they've updated the marketing or ops tables since the first version. (h/t Pete Macnee for the latest links.)

 *[Quantitative PMF](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) by Jonathan Hsu*
 *[Unit Economics](https://tribecap.co/unit-economics-and-the-pursuit-of-scale-invariance/) by Jonathan Hsu*
-Two successor articles to his earlier piece on growth accounting; sophisticated and subtle.
+Two successor articles to his earlier piece on growth accounting; sophisticated and subtle; perhaps of more use to VCs analyzing a business, than the founders actually running it.
+In that sense the older piece is more useful.

 *[Three Keys to Sales](https://cd.linkedin.com/posts/sam-blond-791026b_the-3-most-important-sales-performance-metrics-activity-7041880724525735936-CSvY) by Sam Blond*
 Simple but critical sales metrics that you should start measuring from day one of sales.